johanwestling/localcert/README.md

 When working with `containers` (e.g. Docker) we sometimes find ourself in need of serving a local development server over `https` on a custom domain (other than `https://localhost`).

-For a browser to see a connection to a container secure we will need a `rootCA` and a `leaf` certificate to sign all steps of the transfer.
+For a browser to see a connection as "secure" we will need a `rootCA` and a `leaf` certificate to sign of the transfer between the browser and container.

-`localcert` strive to automate the process of installing `rootCA` in your machines operative system and generate a `leaf` certificate for your local dev domain.
+`localcert` strive be a "convenience script" for the process of installing a `rootCA` in your machine and generating a `leaf` certificate for your local dev domain.

 <br>

 ## Usage

-1. Open terminal.
+1. Open a terminal.

 	> Windows users should use `WSL2` _(Windows Subsystem for Linux)_ for `localcert` script to function properly.